AdrienVR/CTR2/README.md

 ## Project Details

-The project began in June 2014 and should release a final version on February 14th 2015.
+The project began in June 2014 and should release a final version on December 14th 2015.

 4 players in local and network mode.